shivanand007/Event_Magnus_Middleware/readme.md

 **Todo list** :

 1. Configure this for automated startup after server reboot
-2. Modification accordings to clients and server requirements

 **To get started with Event Magnus, follow these steps:**